 - After the device turns off, press and hold the Sleep/Wake button again until you see the Apple logo.

 If a restart didn’t do the trick, then try a forced restart with your iDevice.
-Apple recommends only performing a force restart on your iPhone, iPad, or iPod touch as a last resort and only if it’s not responding.
+Apple recommends only performing a force restart on your iPhone, iPad, or iPod touches as a last resort and only if it’s not responding.

 How to force restart